Resolving Construction-Related Legal Issues in Tacoma, WA

 Cost Overruns

 It should be no surprise that many construction projects run over budget.
 Accurately estimating costs of equipment, labor, and supplies for an entire development can be difficult and, all too often, construction projects result in cost overruns, which can also result in disputes over who covers the cost.
-The Brink Law Firm not only helps to resolve cost overruns when they occur but also can help conduct a constructive analysis of what caused the overruns, and assist with more accurate planning in the future.

 Mechanic’s Liens